WELCOME CHESS FRIENDS!

 The Hart House Chess Club is the official chess club of The University of Toronto.
 Going on 127 years, it is one of the University’s oldest, most successful and highest profile clubs.

-An annual Hart House Chess Club membership is FREE for all undergraduates and graduates of UofT.
+This year, 2022-2023, the Hart House Chess Club membership is FREE for all undergraduates and graduates of UofT.
 Students are required to sign-up at the Hart House Hub (front-desk) to become a member.
 Alumni and community members can purchase a membership as well (special prices for those under 29 or over 65) at the Hart House Hub.
 Members of The Hart House Chess Club are eligible to participate in our regular competitions and are given free entry in all special events that we hold including lectures and simultaneous chess exhibitions by some of Canada’s leading players.
 We also organize tournaments and workshops, and typically schedule movie and pizza nights.
-However, with the current COVID-19 situation, we have shifted towards a completely online model.
-Hart House tournaments and events will be held using online platforms such as lichess.org and chess.com and lessons will be taught through our discord server please join us at https://discord.gg/4cHw4AEYX6.

 Student members who are eligible will have the opportunity to qualify to represent The University of Toronto at The Pan American Intercollegiate Chess Championships held each year at the end of December.
 We also compete every year at the Canadian University Chess Championship.